ODETTE SCHOOL OF BUSINESS: COURSES

 70-151.
 Principles of Financial Accounting

 An introduction to the theory and concepts of financial accounting including generally accepted accounting principles and issues as to classification, recognition, realization, measurement and reporting.
 The emphasis of the course is from the perspective of the user of accounting information, allowing the student to become familiar with the information available and its content value.
-(Prerequisites or corequisites: 41-110, 62-194 (or equivalent) and 75-100).
+(Pre or corequisites for Business students: 75-100 and 62-194 or equivalent).

 70-251.
 Intro to Financial Accounting Theory

 This is the first of 3 courses of intermediate accounting that presents the current developments in the theory of generally accepted accounting principles and CICA (Canadian Institute of Chartered Accountants) standards are introduced.
 An in-depth, theoretical examination of the determination, measurement, classification and reporting of assets is presented.
-The conceptual framework of accounting is stressed.(Prerequisites: 70-151.
-Business students must also have completed 71-
+The conceptual framework of accounting is stressed.(Prerequisites: 70-151 and 75-100.
+Business students must also have completed 71-100).).

 70-252.
 Accounting Theory I